 However, packing also your holy grail makeups to give you that glam look so that you are picture-perfect in every photo you share on your social media accounts can be tricky.
 Hence, here is a simple tip on how to pack your makeup on your checked luggage.

-When packing makeup on your checked luggage, it is better if you place all liquids or powdered makeups in a plastic bag so that it will not mess up in your luggage.
-To keep them secure and leak-free, double –sealing the caps of your bottle is highly advisable.
+When packing makeup on your checked luggage, it is better if you place all liquids or powdered makeups in a plastic bag.
+To keep them secure and leak-free, double–sealing the caps of your bottle is highly advisable.
 Lastly, store your makeup inside a sock to keep them well-equipped while you travel.

 However, this is just to clarify that you can bring more than a bottle when packing makeup in checked luggage.